In this chapter, you will follow a submission throughout the workflow, from first submission to final publication.

 The submission is automatically moved to the Copyediting stage.

-When a submission is approved in the Review Stage, it will automatically move to the Copyediting stage.
+When a submission is accepted in the Review Stage, it will automatically move to the Copyediting stage.

 When the submission enters the Copyediting Stage, a notification indicates that a Copyeditor needs to be assigned.
 Copyeditors can be assigned using the Add link on the Participants panel.

 You can use the role dropdown to choose Copyeditor and hit the Search button.
 This will bring up all Copyeditors.

 Select one of the Copyeditors for this submission.